-A + / A A-/B+ B / C+ Original thoughts related to future teaching Articulates original thoughts and ideas and makes connections to future teaching. extremely well.
+A+ / A A-/B+ B / C+ Original thoughts related to future teaching Articulates original thoughts and ideas and makes connections to future teaching. extremely well.
 Articulates original thoughts and ideas and makes connections to future teaching very well.
 Articulates original thoughts and ideas and makes connections to future teaching somewhat well.
-Evidence from the course and own learning and teaching experiences and makes connections to future teaching Shows evidence from the course and own learning and teaching experiences and makes connections to future teaching extremely well.
+Evidence from the course and own learning and teaching experiences and makes Shows evidence from the course and own learning and teaching experiences and makes connections to future teaching extremely well.
 Shows evidence from the course and own learning and teaching experiences and makes connections to future teaching very well.
 Shows evidence from the course and own learning and teaching experiences and makes connections to future teaching somewhat well.

-A+ / A A-/B+ B / C+ Concepts and theories related to teaching ELLs/L2s; connect to your future teaching Demonstrates understanding of concepts and theories related to teaching ELLs/L2s and what it means for ELLs/L2s extremely well.
-Makes excellent connection to future teaching. and theories related to teaching ELLs/L2s and Demonstrates understanding of concepts and theories related to teaching ELLs/L2s and what it means for ELLs/L2s somewhat well.
+A+ / A A-/B+ B / C+ connections to future teaching Concepts and theories related to teaching ELLs/L2s; connect to your future teaching Demonstrates understanding of concepts and theories related to teaching ELLs/L2s and what it means for ELLs/L2s extremely well.
+Makes excellent connection to future teaching.
+Demonstrates understanding of concepts and theories related to teaching ELLs/L2s and what it means for ELLs/L2s very well.
+Makes very good connection to future teaching.
+Demonstrates understanding of concepts and theories related to teaching ELLs/L2s and what it means for ELLs/L2s somewhat well.
 Doesn't make connections to future teaching.
-Clarity Paper is written extremely well.
-Paper is exceptionally clear.
-Paper is written very well.
+I Igrity Well Paper is exceptionally Paper is written very well.
 Paper is clear.
 Paper requires editing.
 Two references and APA 7 Includes two references; APA 7 is accurate Includes one reference; APA 7 is accurate Does not include references